David vs Goliath (You against the Markets), A Dynamic Programming Approach to Separate the Impact and Timing of Trading Costs: Dynamic Recursive Trading Cost Model

 \subsection{Benchmark Dynamic Programming Model}

 \end{doublespace}

 \begin{doublespace} This is the simplest scenario where the trader would try to minimize the overall acquisition value of his holdings.
+This is also the benchmark scenario in (Bertsimas \& Lo 1998).
 In this case, securities are being bought.
 It is then logical to set a no sales constraint when the objective is to buy securities.
-The rest of treatment applies with simple modifications when securities are sold.
 The baseline objective function and constraints are written as,